My blog has moved to a new and improved site. Please access it here.

 San Antonio Church, Black Lake

-.
+In seven days, we traveled from Eagle Nest to Taos and on to Ghost Ranch near Abiquiu.
+We got a personal tour of the Philmont Scout Ranch near Cimarron from the director of the Ernest Thompson Seton Museum, which is located there.
 The land was a gift of the wealthy oil magnate and wilderness enthusiast Waite Phillips.
 It encompasses more than 200 square miles and is the ultimate destination of Boy and Girl Scouts, providing a site for high-adventure training.
 Scouts spend two weeks hiking and camping and trying out their survival skills in one of several areas like fishing, rock climbing, mining, horsemanship, etc. During our SUV tour, on what had to be the roughest, most bone-shaking mountain road I have ever been on, we encountered a total of eight bears, as well as several deer, elk, grouse and various other smaller critters.

 Fish Camp, Philmont Scout Ranch